zestai/zrp/examples/analysis/Alabama_Case_Study.md

 ##### Encode key
-While the Alabama voter registration data available to the public, the key is hashed to maintain voter privacy.
+While the Alabama voter registration data is available to the public, the key is hashed to maintain voter privacy.

 ```python